-Opioid addiction often starts because of prescription medication abuse, and one in every three Medicare Part D beneficiaries took a prescription opioid in 2016.2,3 To help fight the problem, IBX is taking a multi-pronged approach.
+To help fight the problem, we’re taking a multi-pronged approach.
 We’re working closely with our network providers and pharmacists to give them the tools, information, and resources they need to care for their patients who are prescribed opioids, including:

 - Providing a comprehensive portfolio of online opioid awareness tools and resources

 - Providing access to forms of naloxone, which are emergency treatment options for known or suspected opioid overdose

 - Assessing prescription history and requiring prior authorizations for both new and ongoing opioid therapies*

 - Delivering live-time system alerts to dispensing pharmacists when potential opioid overuse is identified

 For our members struggling with addiction, our health plans include coverage for:

 - In-network mental health providers, specialists, and therapists who deal with substance abuse issues